 are found in margarine and vegetable shortening, most shelf-stable snack foods, and fried foods.
 They increase LDL and decrease HDL.

-This is a fat that has no healthful qualities at all and should be eliminated from your diet.
+This is a fat that has no healthful qualities.
+You should try to eliminate trans fats from your diet completely.

 It is generally recommended that you limit your total fat for the day to less than 25%-35% of your total calories.
 If you follow an 1,800-calorie heart healthy diet, for example, this would mean 60 grams of fat or less per day.

 Saturated fat and trans fat in your diet raises your blood cholesterol the most, much more than dietary cholesterol does.
-For this reason, on a heart-healthy diet, less than 7% of your calories should come from saturated fat and ideally 0% from
+For this reason, on a heart-healthy diet, less than 7% of your calories should come from saturated fat and less than 1% from

 fat.
 On an 1,800-calorie diet, this translates into less than 14 grams of saturated fat per day, leaving 46 grams of fat to come from mono- and polyunsaturated fats.